Learning Task-Agnostic Motifs to Capture the Continuous Nature of Animal Behavior: Motif-based Continuous Dynamics (MCD) Discovery

-Given the skill definition, substituting Eq.~\eqref{eq:p_linear} and the linearized reward model into the Bellman equation (Eq.~\eqref{bellman}), we get:
+Spectral decomposition has been widely studied in RL representation learning \citep{ren2022spectral, zhang2022making, shribak2024diffusion}.
+We adopt this approach here to define motifs given the transition kernel and define rewards accordingly.
+Since spectral decomposition derives latents directly from the transition kernel without model assumptions, motif learning is thus independent of model assumptions and faithfully reflects the motifs present in the behavior data.

-where $u=w + \gamma \int V(s')\,\mu(s')\,q(s')\,\mathrm{d}s'$.
-Thus, the action-value function \( Q(s,a) \) can be expressed as a linear combination of skill features \( \phi(s,a) \), offering a convenient way to link skills to the policy.
-Following the maximum entropy reinforcement learning framework~\cite{haarnoja2018soft}, we assume the animal's objective is to maximize the expected reward augmented by the policy's entropy.
-Under this assumption, the optimal policy \( \pi(a | s) \) can be shown to follow:
+Given the motif definition, substituting Eq.~\ref{eq:p_linear} and the linearized reward model into Bellman equation (Eq.~\ref{bellman}), we get: { } where $u=w + \gamma \int V(s')\,\mu(s')\,q(s')\,\mathrm{d}s'$.
+Thus, the action-value function \( Q(s,a) \) can be expressed as a linear combination of motif features \( \phi(s,a) \), offering a convenient way to link motifs to the policy.
+Following the maximum entropy reinforcement learning framework~\citep{haarnoja2018soft}, we assume the animal's objective is to maximize the expected reward augmented by the policy's entropy.
+Under this assumption, the optimal max-entropy policy \( \pi(a | s) \) can be shown to follow: